hphelion/documentation/moonshot/install.advanced-cloud-setup.md

 Install modules are a mechanism to install and configure a service on the Controller and Compute Nodes.

-When you create a cloud using the process defined in [Manage Nodes and Create a Cloud](/cloudos/moonshot/install/create-cloud/), a number of OpenStack and HP Cloud OS for Moonshot install modules are automatically configured and deployed for you.
+When you create a cloud using the process defined in [Manage Nodes and Create a Cloud](/cloudos/moonshot/install/create-cloud/), a number of OpenStack and HP Helion Cloud OS for Moonshot install modules are automatically configured and deployed for you.
 In most cases, the automated deployment of install modules will suffice.
 **Exception:** the Swift install module must be installed manually following the general steps in this topic.